The Marilyn Monroe movie has already had its first controversy

-Some people have already seen it though: namely, the Motion Picture Association, who have given the film an NC-17 rating (the equivalent of an 18 in the UK) meaning it’s bound to be as messed up as those early rumours of talking foetuses, violence and bloody oral sex suggested.
+While the general public will only see the much-delayed movie after it debuts at Venice Film Festival later this month, some have already seen it.
+Namely, the Motion Picture Association, who have given the film an NC-17 rating (the equivalent of an 18 in the UK), meaning it’s bound to be as messed up as those early rumours of talking foetuses, violence and bloody oral sex suggested.
 “If the audience doesn’t like it, that’s the fucking audience’s problem.
 It’s not running for public office,” director Andrew Dominik joked to Screen Daily.
 “It’s an NC-17 movie about Marilyn Monroe, it’s kind of what you want, right?
 I want to go and see the NC-17 version of the Marilyn Monroe story.”
-In fact, it’s probably what the sexually-empowered, risque Marilyn would have wanted.
+In fact, it’s probably what the sexually-empowered, risqué Marilyn would have wanted.

 Later, in an interview with Collider, Andrew revealed deeper details about the movie, including a new descriptor: “Blonde is a movie for all the unloved children of the world,” he said.
 “It’s like Citizen Kane and Raging Bull had a baby daughter.”

 It is, first and foremost, a film about the manifestation of trauma.
 “The whole idea of Blonde was to detail a childhood drama and then show the way in which that drama splits the adults into a public and private self,” Andrew explained.
 “And how the adult sees the world through the lens of that childhood drama, and it’s sort of a story of a person whose rational picture of the world as being overwhelmed by her unconscious, and it uses the iconography of Marilyn Monroe.”

 He continued by calling the film both a “tragedy” and a “nightmare”, about a child no one wanted becoming the most desired woman in the world.
 “It’s about being in a car with no brakes.
 It’s just going faster and faster and faster.”